EricFiorani/CLI-Data-Daily-Fitness/README.md

 Welcome to Daily Fitness!

-The purpose of this gem is to extract four articles in four different categories to provide information to one's fitness lifestyle featured on the bodybuilding website homepage.
+The purpose of this gem is to extract information to supplement one's fitness lifestyle with material/products featured on the bodybuilding website homepage.

-These articles are scraped from BodyBuilding.com and it coded to change as they update their featured articles.

-The four different categories are:
-    - Workout/Exercise
-    - Nutritional
-    - Supplementation
-    - Motivation
+The Two Different Functions Are:
+    - Top Deals Of The Day
+      - Providing product names, rating, price, promotion value and link to view more.
+    - Top Articles of the Day
+      - Providing article titles, categories, description of article and links to expand to the full report or view the category itself.

 ## Installation